Norman L Beatty, MD, FACP

 About Norman L Beatty

-Norman L. Beatty is an Assistant Professor of Medicine at the University of Florida College of Medicine, Department of Medicine, Division of Infectious Diseases and Global Medicine.
+Norman L. Beatty is an Associate Professor of Medicine at the University of Florida College of Medicine, Department of Medicine, Division of Infectious Diseases and Global Medicine.
 He graduated from the University of Central Florida College of Medicine with a B.S. in Molecular Biology and Microbiology, and a B.S. in Biotechnology.
 He then went on to study at Ross University School of Medicine and graduated with High Honors with his M.D. degree.
 He completed his Internal Medicine residency and Fellowship in Infectious Diseases at the University of Arizona College of Medicine – Tucson.

 Accomplishments